awslabs/sbt-aws/docs/public/marketplace-integration.md

 const app = new cdk.App();
 new HelloCdkStack(app, 'HelloCdkStack', {
   env: {
-    // region must be specified via environments at template synthesis
+    // To use the Marketplace constructs, the region must be specified via environments at template synthesis
     // see here: https://docs.aws.amazon.com/cdk/v2/guide/configure-env.html#configure-env-when
-    region: 'us-east-1', // marketplace construct currently only supports the us-east-1 region }
+    region: 'us-east-1', // Marketplace construct currently only supports the us-east-1 region }
 });
 ```